|Photos: ||Recent | Best | Popular|

 An excellent route with cracks of all sizes.
-It offers just about every crack technique and features some great jamming on the 3rd pitch finger crack.This route links the original routes 'Crack of No Hope', FA-Doug Robinson/Jay Jensen, and 'Wild Kingdom', FA-Dean Hobbs/Andy Selters.
+It offers just about every crack technique and features some great jamming, particularly on the 3rd pitch finger crack.This route links the original routes 'Crack of No Hope' - FA-Doug Robinson/Jay Jensen, and 'Wild Kingdom' - FA-Dean Hobbs/Andy Selters.
 This combination is the recommended way to go...
-Pitch 1: Begin as 'West Face', but at the big ledge near the top of P-1 break left off 'West Face' and traverse left along the ledge, passing the rappel ancho...[more]
+Pitch 1: Begin as 'West Face', but at the big ledge near the top of P-1 break left off 'West Face' and traverse left along the big ledge, pass...[more]
 Browse More Classics in CA

 BETA PHOTO: The Pinnacle

 Cardinal Pinnacle, Bishop Creek Area